Skip to content

 Parental approval revocation notification

-When parental approval is revoked, the methods to check revocation notifications through each marketplace are as follows:
+When a parent or guardian revokes approval, the method to check the revocation notification through each marketplace is as follows:

-• Apple App Store: Sends notifications about approval revocation.
+• Apple App Store: Sends a notification about approval revocation.

-• Amazon Appstore: Download Amazon userId from the reporting section of the developer console to learn about revocation.
+• Amazon Appstore: You can confirm the revocation by downloading the Amazon userId from the reports section in the developer console.

-Hive SDK provides a test environment and test cases that can receive normal responses when requesting the getAgeRange API regardless of whether the age verification law is implemented.
+Hive SDK provides a test environment and test cases that allow you to receive normal responses when requesting the getAgeRange API, regardless of whether age verification bill has been implemented.

-The Age Range test environment and test cases are only available in Android target development environments, and API operations can be simulated through debug mode settings.
+The Age Range test environment and test cases are only available in the Android target development environment, and you can simulate API behavior through debug mode settings.

 Note

-To test Age Range functionality in iOS target development environments, you can use the sandbox testing tools provided by Apple.
-Test by logging in with an Apple sandbox account.
+To test the Age Range feature in the iOS target development environment, you can use the sandbox testing tools provided by Apple.
+Log in with an Apple sandbox account and test.

-To set debug mode in Android target development environments, run the following command.
+To set debug mode in the Android target development environment, run the following command.
 Debug mode operates in Hive ZoneType.SANDBOX.

 $ adb shell setprop debug.hive.agerange.testcase 1~11

-Debug mode settings should be used only for unit testing or integration testing purposes to verify operation in game apps.
+Use debug mode settings only for unit testing or integration testing to verify behavior in a game app.

 Data response by test case

-After setting debug mode in Android target development environments, the data response returned by Google Play Store for each test case is as follows:
+After setting debug mode in the Android target development environment, the data response returned by Google Play Store for each test case is as follows:

 TestCase userStatus ageLower ageUpper mostRecentApprovalDate ageRangeId Description

-1 VERIFIED 18 -1 Empty Empty Response for users aged 18 and older whose age is verified.
+1 VERIFIED 18 -1 Empty Empty Response for a user 18 years of age or older whose age has been verified.

-2 REQUIRED -1 -1 Empty Empty Response for users whose age verification and consent status cannot be confirmed.
+2 REQUIRED -1 -1 Empty Empty Response for a user whose age verification and consent status cannot be confirmed.

 7 UNKNOWN -1 -1 Empty Empty Response for all situations where age verification law does not apply.

-8 UNKNOWN -1 -1 Empty Empty Response when API returns ResultAPI.RESPONSE_FAIL status.
+8 UNKNOWN -1 -1 Empty Empty Response when the API returns a ResultAPI.RESPONSE_FAIL status.
 (APP_NOT_OWNED)

-9 UNKNOWN -1 -1 Empty Empty Response when API returns ResultAPI.RESPONSE_FAIL status.
+9 UNKNOWN -1 -1 Empty Empty Response when the API returns a ResultAPI.RESPONSE_FAIL status.
 (CLIENT_TRANSIENT_ERROR)

-10 UNKNOWN -1 -1 Empty Empty Response when API returns ResultAPI.RESPONSE_FAIL status.
+10 UNKNOWN -1 -1 Empty Empty Response when the API returns a ResultAPI.RESPONSE_FAIL status.
 (INTERNAL_ERROR)

-11 UNKNOWN -1 -1 Empty Empty Response when API returns ResultAPI.RESPONSE_FAIL status.
+11 UNKNOWN -1 -1 Empty Empty Response when the API returns a ResultAPI.RESPONSE_FAIL status.
 (API_NOT_AVAILABLE)